Community influence

 What happens as a result of influence

-Six other approaches to influence that have emerged through our research are:
+Seven other approaches to influence that have emerged through our research are:

 1. Whispering – in the ears of influential people – private discussions which represent issues, opinion and priorities through a more influential ‘other’.
 Whisperers are the agenda setters – they don’t need to make any noise.